 Once you’re done digging you can immediately start planting in all your plants and filling up the ditch with organic material.
 I would also recommend to immediately cover the mound with a thick layer of mulch to prevent nutrient loss and weeds from coming through.
 Alternatively you could sow a fast-growing cover crop such a mung beans (soak them overnight, then spread them all over the mound and slightly rake them in).
 Once your lemon grass has grown a little, weeds shouldn’t be a problem anymore.

 Most of the plants you can easily obtain from cuttings or root division.
 With lemon grass, it’s enough to stick one bulb in the ground and it’ll quickly grow.
 Cassava, taro, and sweet potato can be grown either from the root (just stick them into the ground) or from cuttings (also, just stick them into the ground).
 The tropics make things very easy in that respect!
 For your bananas you simply transplant the “babies” of an existing banana plant – cautiously dig them up and separate them from the bulb.

-Now all you gotta do is to throw in some organic matter from time to time, watch your plants grow, and harvest tropical fruits and roots!
+Now all you gotta do is to throw in some organic matter from time to time, watch your plants grow, and harvest a tropical abundance of fruits and roots.

 I know papaya can be used for these types of circles but what other plants could be used in the tropics?